m3m0r7/nfc-for-php/README.md

 # Warning

 - PaSoRi RC-S380 is not supported the libnfc.
 I have a roadmap to implement RC-S380.
-  - It is required to develop driver.
+  - It is required to develop a driver.
 For example, the nfcpy has been implemented.
     - see: https://github.com/nfcpy/nfcpy/blob/master/src/nfc/clf/rcs380.py

 <img src="images/pasori.jpg">